emilvaklinov/Costa-Coffee/README.md

 ### Running site locally
 - The app can be runed by Xcode simulator.
-- The keys can be exchabged to new one becaouse the image has dayly limits.
+- The keys can be exchaged to new one because the fetching of images has dayly limit!

 ### Version Control
 - The app is under a git hub repository.